My 2001 Dodge Ram

 Stereo Upgrades

 As noted above, I added a Bazooka powered subwoofer soon after I bought the truck.
 Beyond that, I never got around to upgrading the stereo until 2009.
 I have two problems with aftermarket stereos.
 First, they're ugly.
-I want something that looks like it belongs in my truck, not something that looks like it fell off a spaceship.
+I want something that looks like it belongs in the truck, not something that looks like it fell off a spaceship.
 Second, I felt that what ever I bough would become obsolete long before I'd ever get my money's worth out of it.
 But then I decided to take a completely different approach to the issue by adapting an existing Chrysler radio to accept an auxiliary input.
 With an auxiliary input I can connect any portable music device to the radio.
 As technology evolves, I simply upgrade the portable music device and keep the rest of the system as is.

 Next I bought a Precision Interface Electronics (PIE) interface box (model CHRY–AUX) that converts the CD changer jack on the radio to an auxiliary input.
 Then I added a Peripheral Electronics adapter (PDM35) to convert the PIE RCA plugs to a clean–looking dash–mount 3.5mm auxiliary input plug.